-Phenylephrine has no adverse effects on the patient's ability to drive and use machines.
+Phenylephrine has no adverse effects on the patient's ability to drive and to use machines.
 Dextromethorphan may impair cognitive function and can affect a patient's ability to drive safely.
 Also, the anticholinergic properties of chlorpheniramine may cause drowsiness, dizziness, blurred vision, and psychomotor impairment, which can seriously hamper the patients' ability to drive and use machinery.
-Patients should be advised not to drive or operate machinery if affected by dizziness.
+If affected by dizziness, patients should not drive a vehicle or operate machinery.